PopovEvgeniy/freestriprelocshell/readme.txt

 1.2.6: The source code was recompiled under Lazarus 4.0 RC3.
 1.2.7: The small changes.
 1.2.7.1: The documentation has been updated.
+1.2.8: The source code was recompiled under Lazarus 4.2.